Seeed-Studio/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_Expansion_board/gpio_expander_for_xiao.md

 ### 2. MCP23017 Chip

-This is the main I/O expander chip, providing an additional 16 GPIOs.
+This is the main I/O expander chip, providing an additional 16 IOs.

 ### 3. J2 Pads